SEIR-7-06/installfest/mac-dev-tools/README.md

 ### A word on *Keyboard Shortcuts*

 By the way, developers LOVE shortcut key combinations.
-All of the shortcut keys listed above have special abbreviations.
-If you have time later, you can read about those abbreviations and some shortcut key combinations [here](https://support.apple.com/en-us/HT201236Â).
-You should now see the shiftIt icon in your menu-bar. (at the top)
+The more shortcuts you know, the faster you can code!

+For starters, you should know how to `copy`, `paste`, and `cut`.
+But there are tons more [Mac Shortcuts](https://duckduckgo.com/?q=mac+keyboard+shortcuts&ia=cheatsheet&iax=1) you should learn [how to read](https://support.apple.com/en-us/HT201236) and use!

+Every single application above has its own list of shortcuts too!
+One way to learn them is to go through the menu bar and look at each dropdown option.

+Another option is to simply google ["sublime text 3 cheatsheet"](https://www.google.com/search?q=sublime+text+3+cheatsheet&tbm=isch) or ["atom cheatsheet"](https://www.google.com/search?tbm=isch&q=atom+cheat+sheet).
+Try it!

+The best way to learn keyboard shortcuts is to _STOP USING YOUR MOUSE_.
+Cover it with a piece of paper!
+Tape a list of shortcuts next to your screen!

 ![](https://m.popkey.co/80a186/wqdmb.gif)